Yellowstone Park's landscape forever changed, uncertainty for gateway cities looms

 Although the route was originally considered as a way to evacuate trapped tourists and workers, Sholly said it still makes sense to keep the road open in case Highway 89, the main route north from Gardiner to Livingston, is closed again.
 The highway was flooded by the Yellowstone River at Yankee Jim Canyon and was temporarily opened on Tuesday to allow tourists to leave and delivery trucks to enter.
 The Montana Department of Transportation has posted the road as closed to general traffic until further notice.

-“It’s an old dirt road,” Hoeninghausen said.
-“It’s not made for a low-riding sedan.”
+Without access, Yellowstone concessionaire Xanterra Travel Collection is closing its Mammoth Hot Springs Hotel & Cabins and Roosevelt Lodge Cabins for the summer, according to Rick Hoeninghausen, marketing director.
+Employees at those facilities are being redeployed elsewhere in the park if they so choose.

-In the meantime, the hotel is closed through Sunday as Xanterra awaits further instructions from the Park Service.
-Workers who agree may be deployed to other Xanterra facilities in the park, Hoeninghausen said, unless the Park Service approves the hotel remaining open.
-One question hanging over that decision is a possible sewer line rupture between Mammoth and the Gardiner wastewater treatment plant.
+"We've been quite short staffed," he said.
+"So I imagine this should help us reinforce the staff elsewhere."

-The possible closure of the facility saddened Hoeninghausen as bookings were strong for the summer season after two years of limited services during the pandemic.
+The closure of the facilities saddened Hoeninghausen as bookings were strong for the summer season after two years of limited services during the pandemic.

 A Yellowstone spokesperson said there is no stay in place order for park employees, but the agency is still working to gather information and to assess damage, which will take some time.